Tuplanolla/ld-prehaskell/README.md

-This small utility was written by Sampsa "Tuplanolla" Kiiskinen on 2015-05-04.
+This template for hooking Haskell functions to dynamically linked code was written by Sampsa "Tuplanolla" Kiiskinen on 2015-05-04.